lhs-panel Click here to expand

 2. The CommonName should be the same value as given in the certificate file.

-Forwarding audit logs to the EventLog Analyzer Server
+Forwarding application/audit logs to the EventLog Analyzer Server

-The below given configurations have to be done in Linux devices under rsyslog.conf (or) syslog.conf :
+If any particular applications' logs or audit logs needs to be forwarded, then the following configurations needs to be done in Linux devices under rsyslog.conf (or) syslog.conf

 1. Under the MODULES section, check whether the "$ModLoad imfile" is included.
 (This module "imfile" converts any input text file into a syslog message,which can then be forwarded to the EventLog Analyzer Server.)